PiaLyck/tinyland-newsletter-signup/README.md

 ### Nodemon
 ...for watching changes in Node files and stop and restart our Node server (Express)

+### Bodyparser
+...for parsing incoming request bodies in a middleware before handling (available under the req.body property)

 ### Webpack
 ...for module bundling and JavaScript minification